25 Freelance Writer Website Examples to Help Create Yours & Get Clients

 We’ve heard the same statement over and over while doing interviews with freelance writers.
 And it’s a perfectly legitimate concern.

 Choosing a website builder designed for writers will eliminate the problem.
-With preset font pairings and colour palettes, you won’t have to worry about setting each little detail separately.
+With preset font pairings and color palettes, you won’t have to worry about setting each little detail separately.
 Choose a style you like and make your entire website look cohesive in just one click.

 “My biggest struggle is creating visuals.
 It’s so much easier for designers and photographers!”